Puritan Medical Products

 Puritan Medical Products is an American manufacturer of swab, diagnostic, and specimen collection products.
 Puritan is North America's largest manufacturer of COVID-19 testing swabs.

 Based in Guilford, Maine, Puritan was a subsidiary of Hardwood Products Co., LP (its two subsidiaries being Hardwood Products Co., LLC and Puritan Medical Products Co., LLC), but has since split from Hardwood Products.
 Guilford has been described as America's "swab capital," with Puritan's manufacturing reportedly ushering in the "golden age of the swab."

-Puritan operates three facilities in Maine (one in Guilford and two in Pittsfield), as well as a manufacturing plant in Orlinda, Tennessee, producing swabs and diagnostic testing supplies.
-In June 2022, Puritan was named "Innovator of the Year" by the Maine International Trade Center.
+Puritan operates three facilities in Maine (one in Guilford and two in Pittsfield), producing swabs and diagnostic testing supplies.
+In 2022, Puritan was named "Innovator of the Year" by the Maine International Trade Center.

 As of 2025, Puritan has about 500 employees.
 It is a family-owned, “Maine-made” company.
-All of Puritan’s production is done domestically using U.S.-sourced materials.
+All of Puritan's production is done domestically using U.S.-sourced materials.

 History

 Established in 1919, Puritan began as a producer of mint-flavored toothpicks in Saginaw, Michigan.
 The business moved to Maine in 1920, where white birch (needed for the toothpicks) was plentiful.
 Puritan eventually pivoted into the medical field with the introduction of tongue depressors and aseptic wood applicators, and in the mid-1970s began to focus specifically on medical and healthcare products.